 The bottom line

 You don’t have to have thousands or even hundreds of dollars sitting around to start investing.
-Thanks to technology, investing is more accessible than ever, and you can get started with next to no money.
+Thanks to technology, investing is more accessible than ever and just requires saving a little bit to get started.
 Just keep in mind that no investment is risk-free, so be sure to carefully consider the risks before investing.

 Once you find an option that fits your needs, risk tolerance, and long- and short-term financial goals, start setting aside money and enjoy the rewards that come with good investment habits.